ldn-softdev/jtc/User Guide.md

 #### Directives and Namespaces
-there are a few of lexemes, that look like search, though they do not perform any matching, rather they apply certain actions with the currently walked JSON elements:
+there are few lexemes that look like search, though they do not perform any matching, rather they apply certain actions with the currently walked JSON elements:

   * `v`: saves the currently walked JSON value into a namespace under the name specified by the lexeme